mahmoud-drwsh/MahmoudBooks/README.md

 - The core module works as an added abstraction layer between the presentation and data layers.
 - The data module responsible for everything to deal with data.
 - The ui_core layer which contains various reusable Composables and contains the string resources used in the UI.
-- The main_ui module is responsible for the UI of the various screens needed for running the app.
+- The ui_main module is responsible for the UI of the various screens needed for running the app.
 - The ui_favorites dynamic feature module which contains the code for showing the list of favorite books.

 ## The libraries